stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 `double`, `var`, and `fvar<T>` while accepting mixtures of scalars and vectors.
 The return of the function is the joint log probability accumulated over all of the inputs which is a scalar of the least upper bound of all the parameters scalar types.
-That's a lot of big words, but in essense means that if one of the inputs is a `var` and the others are double the return type needs to be a `var`.
+That's a lot of big words, but in essence means that if one of the inputs is a `var` and the others are double the return type needs to be a `var`.
 If the input signature contained `fvar<var>`, `var`, `double` then the return type would be `fvar<var>`.
 See the [Common pitfalls](@ref common_pitfalls) for an explanation of `return_type_t`.

-Notice the `bool propto` template parameter, this is used by the function to decide whether or not the function needs to propogate constants to the joint log probability we'll be calculating.
+Notice the `bool propto` template parameter, this is used by the function to decide whether or not the function needs to propagate constants to the joint log probability we'll be calculating.

 #### Preparing the Parameters